gnh1201/tail2redis/README.md

 # tail2redis
-Tailing a file to Redis server
+Tailing a file to Redis server (PubSub)

 ## Example